LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

 ### 8.1 Official Streams

 TBD.
-(Open for discussion, see #active-discussions)
+(See #active-discussions)

 ### 8.2 Player Perspectives

 - Players are allowed to stream their own perspectives during matches
-- Stream delays and other necessary precautions must be taken to prevent stream sniping or cheating
+- Stream delays and other necessary precautions must be taken to prevent cheating
 - If guidelines for official streams are not set up, at least one member from each team should provide a screenshare for a staff member

 ## 9. Conclusion